-This is called as soon as the Geth node is initialized.
-The core.Node object represents the running node with p2p and RPC capabilities, while the Backend gives you access to blocks and other data you may need to access.
+InitializeNode is called as soon as the Geth node is initialized.
+The core.Node object represents the running node with P2P and RPC capabilities, while the core.Backend gives you access to blocks and other data you may need to access.